 Before becoming full-time YouTubers and two of the most well-known YouTube personalities in Singapore, they had a wedding videography business.
 In fact, they initially merely used YouTube to refine their videography skills.
 Though, after only their second video, “Shit Signaporean Girlfriends Say”, people started to notice the pair.

 Sadly, the couple divorced in 2020, but new videos still get added on a weekly basis.
-Currently, they have 1 million subscribers.
+Currently, they have 958K subscribers.

 17. Ridhwan Azman